cashapp/logquacious/README.md

+# Archived

+:warning: This project is no longer actively maintained!

 <img align="left" src="./lq.png" height="120px">

 # Logquacious

 Logquacious (lq) is a fast and simple log viewer built by Cash App.

 It currently only supports
 exploration of logs stored in [Elasticsearch](https://www.elastic.co/products/elasticsearch),